Attitude Era: Initiation

+Context and concept

+During the New Generation Era of the mid-1990s, the World Wrestling Federation was at a difficult point following the steroid scandal against its chairman Vince McMahon, the loss of some of its stars to rival WCW, and a difficult financial situation.
+In the Monday Night War, a television ratings battle between WWF's Monday Night Raw and WCW's Monday Nitro, the WCW had the upper hand.
+The former WWF megastar, Hulk Hogan, had also been enjoying success at WCW as part of the nWo with its distinctly "edgy" nature.
+This also coincided with societal acceptance of racier TV content occurring in the latter half of the 1990s, strongly influenced by NYPD Blue and amplified by The Jerry Springer Show, which had become exceptionally popular in 1997.
+Kevin Eck wrote in a The Baltimore Sun column in 1997:

-During the Monday Night Wars, a television ratings battle between WWF's Monday Night Raw and WCW's Monday Nitro, the WWF began to transition from the "traditional way" wrestling had been presented, instead opting for a product which "pushed the envelope" according to then-head writer Vince Russo.
+In an effort to revamp itself, the company began to transition from the "traditional way" wrestling had long been presented, instead opting for a product which "pushed the envelope" according to then-head writer Vince Russo.
 The creative side of the product during the era's early stages in 1997 was spearheaded by Russo, who drastically changed the way WWF television was written.
 Ed Ferrara would later join Russo in June 1998, when he was hired by the WWF.
 Russo's and Ferrara's booking style has been described as "Crash TV", where they contributed edgy, controversial storylines involving sexual content, profanity, swerves, unexpected heel turns, and worked shoots, as well as short matches, backstage vignettes, shocking angles and levels of depicted violence.

-Several moments have been credited with helping WWF transition into the Attitude Era.
-In his book, Vince Russo mentions the debut of the character Goldust in 1995 as a pivotal turning point, while Brian Pillman's "Loose Cannon" persona and the infamous "Pillman's got a gun" segment from 1996 has also been viewed as a key moment of change within the company.
-In 1996, the WWF had also begun playing up female sexuality, led by Sunny and Sable.
-On March 10, 1997, the WWF officially debuted its Raw is War moniker to signify it was waging "war" with WCW's Monday Nitro.
-One week later, on the March 17 episode, after losing a steel cage match against Sycho Sid in an attempt to win back the WWF Championship, Bret Hart angrily shoved Vince McMahon to the mat during a post-match interview and went into a profanity-laced tirade.
-The actual start of the Attitude Era itself is unclear and often debated among fans, with moments such as Steve Austin's "Austin 3:16" speech at the 1996 King of the Ring and Vince McMahon's speech on the December 15, 1997 episode of Raw often being referenced.
-Meanwhile, the WWE Network lists WrestleMania 13 as the earliest event under their Attitude Era section.
+Vince McMahon commented in a May 1997 interview that the "taste of the American public changes from time to time" and "If their tastes change, so too will the direction of our company."
+McMahon had already started a working relationship with hardcore wrestling promotion ECW as early as September 1996, which influenced the Attitude era.

+Beginnings

+Several on-screen moments have been credited with helping WWF transition into the Attitude Era.